QVEU/QVEU/pages/nih.md

 ---
 layout: page
 title: "Trainee Resources"
 teaser: "The Quantitative Virology and Evolution Unit is dedicated to creating and maintaining a safe, supportive environment for all of our members.
-We are dedicated to the principles of equity, inclusivity, and accessibility and want to make sure we support all trainees regardless of their personal attributes.
-We believe that our diversity makes us better scientists, better citizens and better humans.
 These principles are described in more detail in the lab's 'Expectations Document' linked below."

 permalink: "/nih/"
 header: